gabbo89/EEA2024-2025/docs/3a1_WGBS_cleaning_and_alignment.md

 <!--
 This section describes the process of uploading data to an interactive genomic viewer, such as IGV (Integrative Genomics Viewer).
 -->
-Now we can try to upload the data to an interactive genomic viewer , as for example `igv` (Integrative Genomics Viewer).
+Now we can try to upload the data to an interactive genomic viewer, as for example `igv` (Integrative Genomics Viewer).

 We need to change the environment